iBowler1995/Dinner-Generator/README.md

 # Pre-requisites

+This script requires **PowerShell 7** or later to run.
+PowerShell 7 introduces modern .NET APIs that are essential for certain parts of this script, such as handling JWT tokens for authentication.
+Follow these steps to install and open PowerShell 7:

+### Installing PowerShell 7
+1. Go to the official [PowerShell GitHub Releases page](https://github.com/PowerShell/PowerShell/releases).
+2. Download the latest stable version for your operating system:
+   - **Windows**: Look for the `.msi` installer under "Assets" (e.g., `PowerShell-7.x.x-win-x64.msi`).
+   - **macOS**: Download the `.pkg` file for macOS.
+   - **Linux**: Use the appropriate package for your Linux distribution (e.g., `.deb` for Ubuntu, `.rpm` for Red Hat).
+3. Run the installer and follow the on-screen instructions.

+### Opening PowerShell 7
+1. Once installed, search for **"PowerShell 7"** in your Start Menu (on Windows) or Applications folder (on macOS).
+2. Open it, and you’ll see a terminal window with the `pwsh` prompt (e.g., `PS>`).

-There are a couple steps you need to complete before you can get this up and running.
+### There are also a couple steps you need to complete before you can get this up and running.
 See below:

 1. **Create Google Cloud project and download credential file**